James Hubert Price: Early and family life

-Price was born near Organ Cave in Greenbrier County, West Virginia to Charles William Price and the former Nancy C. Boone, both of Lewisburg, West Virginia.
+Price was born near Organ Cave in Greenbrier County, West Virginia to Charles William Price and Nancy C. Boone, both of Lewisburg, West Virginia.
 His parents moved to Staunton, Virginia, where he was raised and where his closest relatives lived by the time World War I began.
 Price attended and received a business degree from Dunsmore Business College in 1898.
 He then taught accounting at the college and established his own accounting practice.
 In 1907 he began legal studies at the Washington and Lee Law School and graduated in 1909.

-On October 2, 1918, about a month after the 37-year-old registered for the draft (having become a legal advisor to local draft boards), he married Lilian Martin in Washington, D.C.
+On October 2, 1918, about a month after the 37-year-old registered for the draft (having become a legal adviser to local draft boards), he married Lilian Martin in Washington, D.C.
 They had two children: James Price (1920–1991) and Lillian Price Eberle (1925–2016).
 Price was very active in the Freemasons and Shriners fraternal organizations, serving as Grand Master of the Grand Lodge of Virginia Masons (1922 to 1924) and as Imperial Recorder for the Ancient Arabic Order of Nobles of the Mystic Shrine for North America from 1927 until his death.